ProgrammingBlockchain/ProgrammingBlockchain/bitcoin_transfer/the_blockchain_is_more_than_just_bitcoin.md

-## “The Blockchain is more than just Bitcoin” {#the-blockchain-is-more-than-just-bitcoin}
+## Chapter6.
+“The Blockchain is more than just the Bitcoin” {#the-blockchain-is-more-than-just-bitcoin}

+“The Blockchain is more than just the Bitcoin”

-The interesting thing is that this same sentence is used by two different groups of people.
+The interesting thing is that this sentence is used by two different groups of people.
-It is used by Bitcoin-As-A-Currency believers as argument for their bullish prediction of Bitcoin’s value.
+It is used by Bitcoin-As-a-Currency believers as an argument for their bullish prediction of Bitcoin’s value.
-It is also used by those who do not believe in the success of the currency, as an attempt to explain why Bitcoin has so much interest.
+It is also used by those who do not believe in the success of the Bitcoin as a currency, attempting to explain why Bitcoin has so much interests rather than just a currency aspect of a Bitcoin.

-But there is one thing we all agree on: an immutable database that cannot be censored, tampered with, or erased that is duplicated all around the world will have tremendous impact on other industries.
+But there is one thing we all agree on: an immutable database that cannot be censored, tampered with, or erased, but that is duplicated all around the world will have tremendous impact on other industries.

-Notaries who record facts that can be used in court could store their documents permanently in The Blockchain.
-Audits can become automatic and provable when assets and ownership are stored and transferred on The Blockchain.
+Notaries who record facts that can be used in court could store their documents permanently in the Blockchain.
+Audits can become automatic and provable when assets and ownership are stored and transferred on the Blockchain.
 All Money Transmitters can prove their solvency publicly.
-Automatic trading scripts can trade between themselves without human intervention or the need for authorization from a central authority.
+Automatic trading scripts can trade between themselves without a human intervention or a need for authorization from a central authority.

 In the rest of this book we will explore the fundamentals required to enable all of these technologies and more.
 It all starts with spending a bitcoin.